VeronightTang/Arduino-lessons-for-grade-7/README.md

 # Arduino-lessons-for-grade-7
-This is a collection of Arduino teaching codes for seventh grade students.
+This is a collection of Arduino teaching examples for seventh grade students.